cloudevents/spec/cloudevents/extensions/verifiability.md

-# extension: Verifiable CloudEvents with DSSE
+# Verifiable CloudEvents with DSSE

 ## Goals